Tag: confess

 1 Samuel 25:36–42, Luke 22:39–46, James 1:13–15

 is a tricky thing.
 It can seem easy to succumb to, and it is.
 It can also be easy to beat yourself up should you fall to temptation.
-In many respects, after the failure, it is the mind game you play with yourself afterward that sets you up for or failure.
+In many respects, after the failure, it is the mind game you play with yourself afterward that sets you up for future or failure.

 The first by many is…it’s God’s fault.
 That could be a twisted understanding of God made me this way (so, whenever I , It’s God’s fault).
 There is also a thought that God is the one tempting me (and he knows that I’ll fail, so it’s God’s fault).